 Scholars on voting behavior agree that issue salience, the importance of a topic or problem can influence party preferences and election results.
 This study aims to connect the research on this area of voting behavior with media effects through the analysis of the changing attitudes and party preferences of the Hungarian electorate throughout three election cycles from 2010 to 2018.
 The research fills a gap in the area of issue salience because it deals with the underresearched mechanism through which issue salience has an impact on party preference.
-This mechanism can be better understood through the joint analysis of issue salience and media effects.
+Voter choice based on issue salience, issue ownership or voter choice based on partisanship has a long history in political science literature.
+The joint analysis of issue salience and media effects makes the understanding of the effects of issue salience more available.
+Beside contributing to this debate through joining together the voting behavior and the political communication literature, the thesis also fills a gap in its choice of country.
+According to my literature review, the effects of issue salience were widely analyzed on Western European countries, but similar evidence from other democracies is less frequent.

-The research strategy is built on secondary sources: a review of the media analysis and data analysis about the connection between the attitudes and party preference of Hungarian voters.
+The research strategy is built on secondary sources: a review of the media analysis and data analysis about the connection between the attitudes and party preferences of Hungarian voters.
 The media analysis serves as an input, an explanation about the mechanism through which attitudes have changed, while the data analysis aims to explain how attitudes affected party preferences.
 Fidesz's campaign against immigration throughout the years serves as a quasinatural experiment.
 While direct effects cannot be measured, the discussion and exclusion of other possible explanations help in getting closer to an answer to the research question.

-The thesis pursues the following structure: In Section 2, I introduce the theory of issue salience, the spatial theory of voting, previous research on the salience of immigration, the definitions of media effects and previous research on the media effects of immigration in order to give a conceptual overview of the topic and help to establish my assumptions.
+The thesis pursues the following structure: In Section 2, I introduce the theory of issue salience, the spatial theory of voting, previous research on the salience of immigration, the definitions of media effects, and previous research on the media effects of immigration in order to give a conceptual overview of the topic and help to establish my assumptions.
 In Section 3, I give an overview of the Hungarian case from multiple perspectives: the political context and history of the immigration crisis, the events of the crisis itself and the government's reaction, and also the media landscape of Hungary and the media campaigns that ensued in the following years.
 In Section 4, the assumptions are formulated and some descriptive statistics are presented that lay the groundwork for the econometric analysis.
 The second part of Section 4 is where the effect of attitude towards immigration on party preference is described in statistical terms with the assistance of ordinary least squares (OLS) models.
 Section 5 discusses and interprets the results, connecting it back to the theory and media effects and also presents the limitations.
 Finally, Section 6 contains the conclusion of the study, while the Appendix includes Stata do files for the models.